Credit: iStock jacoblund

 Often, people with ADHD are very creative and energetic.
 As one of my mentors is known to say, people with ADHD are like fast race cars without functioning brakes, they leap out of the gate with enthusiasm, but not necessarily with realistic or well thought out goals.
 Like Winnie, many people will work for weeks but fail to arrive at the results that the team is seeking.
 Thus, always clarify the expectations with your client, boss, or manager.
 Here are some questions that you might want to ask:

 What does success with this particular project look like?
-What is the time frame for the project?
-What is the scope of the project?
+Think about the time frame for the project?
+Assess the the scope of the project?
 Are we aiming for broad strokes and concepts or drilling down to granular details?

 Request Feedback